 Suppose you’re thinking of going to an alcohol rehab centre to overcome your alcohol addiction physically and psychologically.

 Sleeping with two pillows rather than one can actually help to minimise puffiness in your face and eyes as dark circles can be caused by fluids that gather under your eyes when your head is lying flat.
 Increased sleep and deep sleep will also help to reduce puffiness in your face and make you feel more energised in general.
-Once you’ve stopped drinking, you should over time see an improvement in your skin.
-You should have brighter skin, fewer wrinkles, smaller pores, less redness, less acne, more hydrated skin, and more of an even skin tone.

 Contact our friendly team at Nova Recovery to discuss your treatment options.
-We’re happy to answer any questions you may have about our treatment process and if you’re happy to proceed, we can welcome you into our dedicated facility.
+We’re happy to answer any questions you may have about our treatment process.
+And if you’re happy to proceed, we can welcome you into our dedicated facility.
 Call us today on 01475 303998 or email info@novarecovery.com.

 Back to all posts